natalidesanti/natalidesanti.github.io/_pages/cv.md

 Honors and Awards
 ======
-* First best poster award in Master’s degree - XIII Semana de Física (XIII SeFís), 2017
+* First best poster award in Master's degree - XIII Physics Week (XIII SeFís), 2017
 * Certificate of merit - Best student of the 3rd year of high school, 2011
 * Certificate of merit - Best student of the 8th grade elementary school II, 2008
 * Silver medal - X Brazilian Astronomy and Astronautics Olympiad (X OBA), 2007